MontbrunPrivateCapital/TrustTAdministrationExample/README.md

     };

-// perform the request to the api var response = _api.Login(credentials);
+// perform the request to the api
+// get back response and set in a convenient variable var response = _api.Login(credentials);

 // the following example will fetch your token